p2eengineering/kalp-studio-documentation/docs/Dev-documentation/Articles/Kalp-studio-and-kalp-instant-deployer.md

 ### Kalp Studio vs. Kalp DLT: A Complete Blockchain Ecosystem🧑‍🏫

 While [Kalp Studio](https://console.kalp.studio/) is the development platform, **Kalp DLT** (Decentralized Ledger Technology) is the fully regulated blockchain where your applications can thrive.
-Kalp DLT is a unique blockchain designed specifically for **Real-World Asset (RWA) tokenization**, which involves turning tangible assets like real estate or fine art into digital tokens on the blockchain. 🏛️🎨
+[Kalp DLT](https://docs.kalp.studio//Introduction/Kalp-DLT/) is a unique blockchain designed specifically for **Real-World Asset (RWA) tokenization**, which involves turning tangible assets like real estate or fine art into digital tokens on the blockchain. 🏛️🎨

-Kalp DLT stands out as the first fully regulated blockchain that focuses on compliance for real-world use cases.
+[Kalp DLT](https://docs.kalp.studio//Introduction/Kalp-DLT/) stands out as the first fully regulated blockchain that focuses on compliance for real-world use cases.
 This makes it ideal for businesses and industries that need to adhere to strict regulatory standards while leveraging the power of blockchain technology.
-Through Kalp DLT, developers can build secure, compliant decentralized applications (dApps) that connect the traditional financial world with the rapidly growing Web3 ecosystem. 🌐
+Through [Kalp DLT](https://docs.kalp.studio//Introduction/Kalp-DLT/), developers can build secure, compliant decentralized applications (dApps) that connect the traditional financial world with the rapidly growing Web3 ecosystem. 🌐

 ---

 ### The Kalp Ecosystem: Who is it For?🧑‍🏫

-[Kalp Studio](https://console.kalp.studio/) and Kalp DLT together form a powerful ecosystem that caters to a wide range of users, from students to enterprises:
+[Kalp Studio](https://console.kalp.studio/) and [Kalp DLT](https://docs.kalp.studio//Introduction/Kalp-DLT/)together form a powerful ecosystem that caters to a wide range of users, from students to enterprises:

 -   **Students and Blockchain Enthusiasts**: For those new to blockchain, [Kalp Studio](https://console.kalp.studio/) provides a drag-and-drop UI builder and pre-built components, making it easy to experiment and learn without needing extensive coding knowledge. 🎓
 -   **Blockchain Developers**: Experienced developers will benefit from audited smart contract libraries, APIs, and SDKs, allowing them to build complex, secure applications quickly and efficiently. 💡